 6. Create a belly casting mold

-I’ve heard from many of my mama friends that one of their favorite activities to do while pregnant was to make a belly casting kit!
+I’ve heard from many of my mama friends that one of their favorite activities to do while pregnant was to make a belly plaster cast!

 Some of them kept their casts as decorations in the home while others simply just use them for photo purposes.

 Whichever route you choose to go, make sure you get yourself a reliable DIY kit, like this one by Pearhead!
 You can totally have fun with these by painting them, leaving them as is, dressing them up a bit — the options are endless!

 7. Take Maternity Photos

 Alright, this one’s a given, right?
 Professional maternity photos are SO much fun (at least I think they are).
-Unfortunately, these tend to be by far the priciest option on this list, so if it’s not something in your budget, that’s OK too!
+Unfortunately, hiring a professional photographer during this special time can be expensive.

-For our second pregnancy, we had our maternity shoot scheduled for May, which was right around the time the whole COVID-19 situation peaked.
+For our second pregnancy, we had our maternity session scheduled for May, which was right around the time the whole COVID-19 situation peaked.
 Needless to say, we had to cancel our photos and weren’t able to have a session.
+What should have been an exciting time documenting our 2nd pregnancy turned sad real fast.